saturna-tech/notion-markdown-importer/README.md

 Folders get contextual icons based on name (📓 Journal, 📋 Areas, 📚 Resources, etc.)

 ## File Handling

+### All Files Are Captured

+The script ensures **every file** in your vault is accounted for:

+1. **Referenced files**: Files embedded in markdown notes are uploaded to that note's page
+2. **Orphaned files**: Files not referenced by any note are uploaded to their parent directory's page
+3. **Skipped files**: Files in `.obsidian/`, `.git/`, etc. are tracked in the report but not uploaded

+This guarantees you can safely dispose of the original vault after verifying the migration report.

 ### Supported Embed Syntax